Viewing in the WebGUI¶

 The protocol of the traffic that created the state, such as TCP, UDP, ICMP, or ESP.

-- Source and Destination
+Source and Destination:

-For NAT such as outbound NAT which translates the source, the source section displays the translated source, and the original source inside parenthesis.
+In cases where NAT is applied (outbound NAT, port forwards, or 1:1 NAT), the address is shown both before and after NAT has been applied.
+For NAT such as outbound NAT which translates the source, the source section displays the translated source and the original source inside parenthesis.
 For NAT types that translate the destination, such as port forwards, the destination section shows the translated destination and the original destination in parenthesis.

-The current status of the connection being tracked by this state entry.
-The specific values vary depending on the protocol.
-For example, TCP has many more state types than UDP or other connectionless protocols.
 The entry in this column contains two parts separated by a colon.
-The first part is the state for the source side, and the second part is the state for the destination side.
-See Interpreting States for more detail.
+The first part is the connection state for the source side, and the second part is the connection state for the destination side.

-Filtering States¶
+Filtering States

 The State Filter panel enables quick searching of the state table contents to find items of interest.